mlojek/cma_neuroevolution/results.md

 | adam            |  618.1 | 142.9 | 0.408 | -      | 1.000   | 1.000             |
 | cmaes           |    0   |   0   | 0.000 | 0.000  | -       | 1.000             |
 | layerwise_cmaes |    0   |   0   | 0.000 | 0.000  | 1.000   | -                 |

+## Conclusions
+In all metrics except for model and gradient evaluations, the Adam optimizer perform significantly better than all other optimization methods.

+Both Adam and SGD gradient optimization methods performed significantly better than CMA-ES methods in all metrics (except gradient evaluations, which CMA-ES methods do not perform).

+The only statistically significant difference between whole-model and layerwise CMA-ES has been observed in the number of model evaluations, in which whole-model cmaes performed less than layerwise cmaes.